William Henry Warren: Career in Australia

 Warren migrated to Australia in 1881 and entered the NSW Public Works Department on 9 May 1881 and was in charge of the supervision of roads, bridges and sewerage.
-In 1883 he was appointed lecturer in engineering at the University of Sydney, and a year later was made professor of the new department.
-In 1890 he was made John Henry Challis professor with salary of £900.
+In 1883, he was appointed lecturer in engineering at the University of Sydney, and a year later was made professor of the new department.
+In 1890, he was made Challis Professor with salary of £900.
 Warren was a professor for 42 years and built up a great engineering school.
 Warren was not, however, content merely to look after his own department.
 Warren published Australian Timbers (1892), a comparatively short treatise, but illustrated with many maps and diagrams, and in 1894 he brought out his most important work, Engineering Construction in Iron, Steel and Timber, of which the third edition in two volumes was published in 1921: vol. I entitled Engineering Construction in Steel and Timber, vol. II, Engineering Construction in Masonry and Concrete.

-Warren was also doing a lot of work for the government; in 1885 he sat on the royal commission on railway bridges, and in 1892 was a member of the committee of inquiry on Baldwin locomotives.
+Warren was also doing a lot of work for the government; in 1885, he sat on the royal commission on railway bridges, and in 1892 was a member of the committee of inquiry on Baldwin locomotives.
 Warren was also later chairman of the electric tramways board and was on the automatic brakes board.
 For many years he was consulting engineer to the government of New South Wales.
 Warren was a member of the council of the Royal Society of New South Wales for many years (president in 1892 and 1902), was inaugural president of the Institution of Engineers of Australia, an Australian representative of the Institution of Civil Engineers in Great Britain, and a council member of the International Society for the Testing of Materials.
 During World War I, Warren conducted over 10,000 tests of munition steel.